Serious Illness Decision Making

 What is serious illness?

-Serious illness is the kind of illness that requires you to be in the hospital, like a bad pneumonia or a major heart attack.
+Serious illness is the kind of illness that requires you to be in the hospital, like a bad COVID-19 pneumonia, a bad car accident, or a major heart attack.
 You are so sick that you may die, but there is also a chance that you may recover.
 You may have already thought and talked about your wishes about your care at the end of your life or terminal care.
 Or you may not feel that planning for end of life or terminal care is important to you because you are not sick or not close to the end of your life.
 But this is different.
 We are planning for serious illness, not terminal or end of life care.
 We want to help you understand how values and preferences are an important part of decision-making about medical care during a serious illness — whether you live or die.

 The role of the Substitute Decision-Maker